AI-Powered Field Filling

 Can the AI handle source documents in different languages?

 Accuracy is highest for English-language sources.
-For non-Latin scripts (Arabic, Chinese, Japanese, Korean), accuracy depends on the quality of the original document scan and may require manual review of more fields.
+For non-Latin scripts (Arabic, Chinese, Japanese, Korean), accuracy depends on the quality of the original document scan and may require review of more fields.

 How does the AI fill employment history tables?